Gymnopilus penetrans

 Physical Characteristics of Gymnopilus penetrans

 Gymnopilus penetrans is a small to medium-sized mushroom species in the family Hymenogastraceae, identifiable by its warm tones and gilled hymenium.
 The cap typically ranges from 2 to 6 centimeters in diameter and presents a bright to dull orange-brown or cinnamon brown coloration.
 The surface of the cap is dry and often has a finely fibrillose or scaly texture.
 As the mushroom matures, the cap often flattens out from a convex shape.
-This strain grows well in mushroom grow bags as well as monotub or dubtub environments.

 The gills are adnate to adnexed and display a yellowish-brown to rusty orange hue, turning darker as the spores mature.
 The stem (stipe) is usually 3–7 cm long and thin, colored similarly to or slightly lighter than the cap.
 Its texture is dry and fibrous, often tapering slightly towards the base.
 When bruised, the mushroom shows minimal to no staining.
 The spore print is rust-colored, which is distinctive for this genus.
 The spores themselves are elliptical and roughened.